 Afterwards the teapot is left with you and you can serve yourself.
+Piece of cake!

-Show your appreciation for the server who’s pouring you tea by tapping your index and middle fingers two or three times on the table.
+DO show your appreciation for the server who’s pouring you tea by tapping your index and middle fingers two or three times on the table.

 It’s also an indication that enough tea has been poured in your cup.

 When dining in China, it’s hard to avoid chopsticks!